tomoyuki28jp/web4r/docs/en/tutorial/part4.markdown

 page-lambda
 ------------
-[page-lambda](http://web4r.org/en/api#page-lambda) creates a page precedence which is used to bound arguments.
+[page-lambda](http://web4r.org/en/api#page-lambda) creates a page precedence which is used to bound paths and get/post parameters.

 Examples: